jrapala/brain/src/content/docs/aviation/basics.md

 - **Powerplant**: Provides thrust.
 Could be a reciprocating gasoline engine connected to a propeller.
 Could be turboprop engines with propellers or turbofan engines.
 - **Winglets**: On the tips of wings of modern airlines.
 Reduces drag.
 - **Slats**: Used at takeoff to produce additional force.
+- **Spoilers**: Used during landing to slow the plane down and to counteract the flaps when the plane is on the ground.

 ## Four Forces of Flight